Rouble steadies near 104 vs dollar, volatile OFZ bonds resume trading | Business

 Stocks and bonds last traded on the Moscow Exchange on Feb.
 25. The central bank subsequently curbed trading as Western sanctions over events in Ukraine threw markets into turmoil.
 The bank has yet to say when trading in instruments like stocks can resume, as it looks for ways to clear a backlog of transactions while avoiding a market collapse.
 But a limited number of financial market operations have been permitted to resume over the next two weeks.

-Later on Monday, Russia's lower house of parliament will discuss the nomination of Central Bank Governor Elvira Nabiullina for another term by President Vladimir Putin. ($1 = 104.8520 roubles)
+Later on Monday, Russia's lower house of parliament was due to discuss the nomination of Central Bank Governor Elvira Nabiullina for another term by President Vladimir Putin.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)